 Bitcoin is by far the largest cryptocurrency by market cap, and for good reason.
-However, many in the crypto space have begun to criticize Bitcoin because it is having trouble scaling to its ever-expanding user base.
+However, many in the crypto space have criticized Bitcoin because it is having trouble scaling to its ever-expanding user base.

-VISA, for example, is capable of processing more than 24,000 transactions per second.
-On the other hand, Bitcoin is only capable of processing a mere 7-10 transactions per second.
+Bitcoin is only capable of processing a mere 7-10 transactions per second on the base layer.
 Bitcoin’s underlying technology, although revolutionary, has also become one of Bitcoin’s most significant challenges.

 Before you can understand SegWit, you must first understand how Bitcoin transactions are processed.